mike-sierra/deotp/01_start.md

     command-line interface that pre-dates mouse-driven graphic user interfaces.
 The shell allows you to interact with the computer's file system using a bunch of different Unix _utilities_, which the following sections discuss.
-The command-line may seem daunting at first, but you can do a lot of things there that are more difficult in a graphic interface.
+The command line may seem daunting at first, but you can do a lot of things there that are more difficult in a graphic interface.

     - _shell_
     - _file system_
+    - _utility_